A look back at a year of weaving — and a guide to what you can learn in our workshops

 experiment with colour and materials

-We work on Elka frame looms, using a wide range of materials:
+We work on our Elka frame looms, using a wide range of materials:

-naturally dyed yarns from Naturally Dyed, banana yarn, second-hand yarns, embroidery threads sourced from car boot sales and eBay, and fibres from DHG (Italy) including linen, hemp, viscose and banana fibre.
+from naturally dyed linen, banana yarn, second-hand yarns, embroidery threads sourced from car boot sales and eBay, and fibres from DHG (Italy) including linen, hemp, viscose and banana fibre.

 What people make